w3c/wpub/EXPLAINER.md

 ```

 Note that `readingOrder` defines the sequence of primary resources that form the publication. `resources` enumerates all the other resources that are required to render the publication.
+We also can point to an HTML table of contents using `rel=contents`.

 ## Design choices